matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 [Audience: Can you elaborate on that?  ???
 What can read pointers?]

 If I read, right, I read a symbol.
-It is interned.
+It gets interned.
 It is storage.
 If I read that in another file, I get the same storage.
 Just by reading, I have two pointers to the same storage.
 Which is cool, and there is some Common Lisp code that leverages that.
 You cannot do